alexnaidovich/SimpleAssertionTool/README.md

      ```let testAssert = new Assert('my-test', 'Test Assertion');```

   * Now you're completely ready to perform tests!
-Use `.assert()` method to the variable you've stored above.
+Use `.assert()` method with two arguments to the variable you've stored above.
 At the first `statement` argument you are to compare the returned value of function (or expression) you are testing with the value expected.
 And as the second `message` argument you pass a `{String}` with ongoing message:

      ```javascript
      testAssert.assert((yourFunc(yourArgs) === expected value), 'Returns true value!');